-B. Grants.gov Application Submission Instructions (see Appendix A)
+C. Grants.gov Proposal Submission Instructions (see Appendix A)

-Your organization's authorized official representative (AOR) must submit your complete proposal electronically to EPA through Grants.gov (www.grants.gov) no later than Thursday, January 18, 2018 by 11:59 p.m.
+Your organization's authorized official representative (AOR) must submit your complete proposal electronically to EPA through Grants.gov (www.grants.gov) no later than Friday, June 8, 2018 by 11:59 p.m.
 Eastern Time (ET).

 We recommend that you try to submit your application to Grants.gov at least three days prior to the deadline.
 Minor problems are not uncommon with transfers to Grants.gov.
-It is essential to allow sufficient time to ensure that your application is submitted to Grants.gov BEFORE the due date.
+It is essential to allow sufficient time to ensure that your application is properly submitted to Grants.gov BEFORE the due date.